 Sylvania's own Lathrop House was one of the stops along the way.
 Through grade-appropriate activities, the students will learn about the complexity of life in Ohio in the years just before and during the Civil War.
 After an introduction, the students will get to tour the reconstructed basement kitchen of the 1800s home of Lucian Lathrop and his wife Larissa and see the hidden room behind the fireplace where escaping slaves spent the night before heading on to the next station.
 They'll learn about Larissa and Lucian Lathrop, an Ohio State Congressman, who kept their role in the Underground Railroad secret.

-The Lathrop House provides an hour- long program for groups of students and adults with prior reservation.
-You must have at least 10 and no more than 25 at an hour session.
+The Lathrop House provides an two hour- long program for groups of students with prior reservation.
+You must have at least 10 and no more than 50 at a time to participate.

 We can also combine a visit to the Lathrop House with the Underground Railroad program at the Historical Village.
 The cost for this combination program is $6.00 per student.
 This option does require additional time and busses must be present to transport the students between both sites.
 Contact us for more information.